Dobiasd/articles/when_does_a_when_expression_in_kotlin_need_to_be_exhaustive_and_when_does_it_not.md

 That was interesting and somewhat surprising (at least to me).

-I hope you also enjoyed this kind of weird exploration a bit.

-If you'd like to discuss it, e.g., reason about possible explanations for this behavior, I'd be happy to see your comments on [reddit](https://www.reddit.com/r/Kotlin/comments/cura4x/when_does_a_when_expression_in_kotlin_need_to_be/).

 To finalize, here is a summary table to of the results:

 | e/c   | n/l    | s/a        | u/v   | o/r/f          |